HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Both dynamic values and native entities can exist as attribute values of objects, thus forming what we often call dynamic objects.

 In HVML, we extend the properties of objects to be dynamic.
-A dynamic property, usually defined or implemented by an HVML interpreter or an external program, is either a dynamic value or a native entity.
+A dynamic attributes, usually defined or implemented by an HVML interpreter or an external program, is either a dynamic value or a native entity.

-From the point of view of an HVML program, accessing a dynamic property is no different than accessing a regular property.
+From the point of view of an HVML program, accessing a dynamic attribute is no different than accessing a regular attribute.
 For example, we can get the current UNIX timestamp by accessing `$SYS.time`.
 However, accessing `$SYS.time` at different times will result in different values.
-This is because `time` here is a dynamic property.
+This is because `time` here is a dynamic attribute.

-As another feature of dynamic properties, we can treat a specific property as an object and provide virtual properties on it.
+As another feature of dynamic properties, we can treat a specific attribute as an object and provide virtual properties on it.
 For example, when we access `$SYS.uname_prt.default`, we will get the current operating system kernel name (like `Linux`).

-Furthermore, we can also use a specific property as a function, pass parameters to obtain different return values, or set a specific value for the property.
+Furthermore, we can also use a specific attribute as a function, pass parameters to obtain different return values, or set a specific value for the attribute.
 For example, on `$SYS` object, if we want to get the kernel name and release version number of the current operating system, we can use `$SYS.uname_prt('kernel-name kernel-release')`, at this time, we will get A string like `Linux 5.4.0-107-generic`.

-In addition to using `( )`, which is similar to a function call, we can also use `(! )`, which is used to set a property.
+In addition to using `( )`, which is similar to a function call, we can also use `(! )`, which is used to set a attribute.
 For example, use `$SYS.cwd` to get the current working directory, and use `$SYS.cwd(! '/tmp' )` to set the current working directory.

 Here, we introduce two operators: `( )` and `(! )`.
 Essentially, the former corresponds to getter methods for dynamic properties, and the latter corresponds to setter methods for dynamic properties.